Tree Pose

 Get free estimates from yoga classes near you.

-Once you have stretched your arms up so high that your upper arms are behind your ears, then bring the palms of your hands together above your head into Namaskar mudra.
+Once you have stretched your arms up so high that your upper arms are behind your ears, bring the palms of your hands together above your head into Namaskar mudra.
 Open your armpits as much as possible and expand your chest.
+For an added challenge, try closing your eyes to further develop proprioception and balance.

 Benefits: